-Despite recent exponential developments in IMI, this modality is still in its technologic infancy and has significant challenges to overcome.
+Despite recent exponential developments in intraoperative molecular imaging, IMI is still in its technological infancy and has significant challenges to overcome.
 Fluorescent tracers suffer from limited tissue depth penetration, fluorescence bleaching, and background autofluorescence, all of which can make in vivo imaging difficult (5).
-Autofluorescence is a particularly significant problem in lung resection, where smoking-induced anthracosis is common (19).
-NIR-II (>1,000 nm) and hybrid radioactive-fluorescent tracers will help with these issues, as will hybrid radioactive-fluorescent tracers, which have much less tissue attenuation (7).
+Autofluorescence is a particularly significant problem in lung resection, where smokinginduced anthracosis is common (19).
+NIR-II (>1000 nm) and hybrid radioactivefluorescent tracers will help with these issues, as will hybrid radioactive-fluorescent tracers, which have much less tissue attenuation (7).
 The same radioisotope used for intraoperative guidance can also be used for preoperative imaging studies.
-However, hybrid tracers bring their own set of limitations, particularly with dosing-many radioisotopes are used at picomolar concentrations to minimize radiation exposure, whereas most fluorescent tracers are used at micromolar concentrations (8).
+However, hybrid tracers bring their own set of limitations, particularly with dosing-many radioisotopes are used at picomolar concentrations to minimize radiation exposure, while most fluorescent tracers are employed at micromolar concentrations (8).
 Microdosing techniques show promising results in combining nuclear medicine with fluorescence guidance to improve intraoperative localization.

 There are already dozens of fluorochromes, radioisotopes, and targeting molecules that have been conjugated in hundreds of combinations, with possibly thousands of experimental compounds on the way (2,5,6).
-However, the history of IMI use in oncologic surgery is short (<20 y), resulting in the research on these compounds being mostly preclinical.
+However, the history of IMI use in oncologic surgery is short (< 20 years), resulting in the research on these compounds being mostly preclinical.
 The few clinical studies that have been conducted include fewer than a hundred patients.
-Randomized controlled trials involving at least several hundred patients, such as those being conducted or recently concluded for pafolacianine, LUM015, and ICG- $^{99m}$ Tc-nanocolloid, are necessary to better delineate the added value of IMI over the current standard of care (21,30,35).
+Randomized controlled trials involving at least several hundred patients, such as those being conducted/recently concluded for pafolacianine, LUM015, and ICG-99mTc-nanocolloid, are necessary to better delineate the added value of IMI over the current standard of care (21,30,35).
 It will be critical to not only collect data on the number of additionally identified lesions and positive margins, but also note whether patients have a change in their staging, adjuvant treatment, and overall survival.